wp-plugins/calculated-fields-form/README.txt

 = Q: Which calculation operations are included? =

-A: In addition to the basic and most common operations (+,-,*,/) the following functions are also available: ABS (absolute value), ceil (rounds up to the nearest integer), floor (rounds a downwards to the nearest integer), round (integer round), prec (round with decimal precision), log (logarithm), pow (x to the power of y), sqrt (square root), max (maximum value between two numbers), min (minimum value between two numbers) and cdate (convert a value to display it as a date).
+A: In addition to the basic and most common operations (+,-,*,/) the following functions are also available: ABS (absolute value), CEIL (rounds up to the nearest integer), FLOOR (rounds a downwards to the nearest integer), ROUND (integer round), PREC (round with decimal precision), LOG (logarithm), POW (x to the power of y), SQRT (square root), MAX (maximum value between two numbers), MIN (minimum value between two numbers) and CDATE (convert a value to display it as a date).
 For advanced users, the JavaScript ternary operator (condition ? value_if_true : value_if_false) is also supported.

+= Q: How can I round the calculated result to 2 decimal digits? =

+A: Use the "PREC" function/operator for that purpose, example:

+    PREC(fieldname4*fieldname5,2)

+The above sample rounds the result of fieldname4*fieldname5 to two decimal digits.

 = Q: Is there a way to format the form in a table structure (various fields in the same line) ? =